 The connection between Pop Century and Art of Animation is the Generation Gap Bridge that allows guests to go back and forth between the two.
 Art was originally supposed to be an extension of Pop Century but things changed and it became its own resort.
 Technically they are sister resorts but truly function like their own.

 The Skyliner from Pop Century to the parks is one of the best new features about the hotel.
 While the busing isn’t bad, sometimes a change of scenery is needed and the Skyliner can offer this.
-Going from the hotel to the parks only takes about 10 minutes for Hollywood Studios and 15 for Epcot.
+Going from the hotel to the Disney Parks only takes about 10 minutes for Hollywood Studios and 15 for Epcot.
 Considering that this transportation feels more like a ride than anything else, it’s a lot more fun, especially for kids.

 The pools a Pop are decent pools; not quite as good as at Art but still fun for all ages.
 Luckily guests can head over to the Finding Nemo pool if they want.
 Cast Members typically don’t have a problem unless resorts are crowded.